department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/small-business-training.md

 - Training in small-business operations, marketing, and finances
 - Guidance in getting the right resources to implement your business plan

-We may also provide minimum stocks, essential equipment, and business license fees for those with the most significant disabilities.
+We may also provide minimum stocks, essential equipment, and business license fees for those with the most significant disabilities where self-employment is the only employment option.

 After you develop your business plan, we’ll review it and evaluate whether self-employment and the proposed business are viable options.

-### Get more information
+#### Get more information

+We offer opportunities to get training and practical hands-on work experience at the same time through these programs:
+- **VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job.
+[Download the SEI program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/SpecialEmployerIncentive.pdf).
+- **VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
+[Download the NPWE program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/Non-paidWorkExperience.pdf).

+VR&E employment coordinators, located at our VA regional offices and many of our out-based locations can help you access the employment services available to you.
+[Find an employment coordinator near you](link to Excel doc off of https://www.benefits.va.gov/vocrehab/).

 We offer other employment resources for Servicemembers and Veterans.
 [Learn about the other VA employment resources](/employment/job-seekers/employment-support/).